ZzyzxLabs/sea-pay/apps/indexer/README.md

 - Responsive design with dark mode support
 - Animations for new activities
 - Displays last 50 activities (ephemeral)

+#### Filtered Monitor (`/monitor`)
+- **Form-based filtering** for specific wallet addresses and amounts
+- **Alchemy webhook integration** - automatically adds/removes addresses from your Alchemy webhook
+- Only displays transactions that match BOTH:
+  - Wallet address (from OR to)
+  - Exact transaction amount
+- Real-time updates when matching transactions occur
+- Start/Stop monitoring controls
+- Error handling and loading states

 ## File Structure